 Headliners (2018): Justice, Macklemore, PNL, Thirty Second to Mars

 Just outside the western reaches of the Paris city centre and perched, unsurprisingly, on the banks of the capital's famous river, Rock en Seine is one of France's real festival giants.
 Think Glastonbury, just a bit further south.

 When & where: 24-26 August 2018; Paris

 Headliners (2018): Avenged Sevenfold, Iron Maiden, Judas Priest

 Dripping with every subgenre of heavy metal in existence, Hellfest is grand-scale darkness in a league of its own.
 The self-proclaimed "extreme music festival" doesn't do anything by halves, including its 100,000+ attendance.

-25km from the Swiss border and right up there alongside the continent's most important festivals, Les Eurockéennes holds the kind of prestige that only 25 years of consistently high-class events can secure.
-Expect pioneers – The Pixies, Jack White, The Cure, The Black Keys – as well as stars of the moment, from the likes of Tame Impala to homegrown talent in abundance.
+25km from the Swiss border and right up there alongside the continent's most important festivals, Les Eurockéennes holds the kind of prestige that only 30 years of consistently high-class events can secure.
+Expect pioneers – the likes of Iggy Pop, Jack White and The Cure in recent years – as well as stars of the moment and homegrown talent in abundance.